 Register for STEP

 Also called the Smart Traveler Enrollment Program, this free service allows you to register your trips and get access to travel safety updates through the U.S. Embassy in Jamaica.
-Not only will you get security and travel safety alerts for your destination (including travel advisories), but on the rare occasion that an emergency comes up, the embassy can help locate you during that emergency and help you find a safe area to go to.
+You’ll receive security alerts for your destination and, in emergencies, the embassy can help locate you and find a safe area.

 Travel Insurance for Jamaica